albertattard/spring-boot-camp/docs/03-actuator/05-metrics.md

           }
       ```

       A new instance of the `OfficeCountMetricDecorator` class is created for every test.
 Instead we can create one instance and share it between the four tests within the nested test class.
+This will have the same affect in our case as a new instance of the nested class is created for every test.

    1. Refactor the tests to only contain the test specific code.